Is your bub ready for solids? If the answer's yes, you'll need to start thinking about high chairs. We share the ones we love and use for our bubs!

 Where to buy: IKEA

-With each weaning stage, you’ll need to buy the appropriate accessories which could end up costing you $$.
+The downside?
+With each weaning stage, you’ll need to buy the appropriate accessories, which could end up costing you $$.
+Quality comes at a price.

-Any mum will tell you that when you have kids, it’s easy to accumulate stuff – stuff that we sometimes don’t even need.
-For some mums, your typical high chair can take up too much space: enter Phil and Ted’s lobster chair.
+Any mum will tell you that when you have kids, it’s easy to accumulate stuff – stuff we sometimes don’t even need.
+For some mums, your typical high chair can take up too much space.
+Enter: Phil and Ted’s lobster chair.
 You can attach it to almost any table, which saves you a lot of space when it comes to storage.
-It’s easy to fold up and chuck into the bottom of your pram, just in case you’re heading to a restaurant that isn’t so kid friendly.
+It’s easy to fold up and chuck into the bottom of your pram, just in case you’re heading to a restaurant that isn’t so kid-friendly.
 “It’s compact enough to take anywhere!
-So, to those hipster restaurants that don’t have high chairs because you don’t want kids around – ha!” says Honeycombers editor-in-chief Selina.
+Including to those hipster restaurants that don’t have high chairs because they don’t want kids around – ha!” says mum Selina.

 Suitable for: Babies up to 15kg